 A second course in business statistics with an emphasis on data analysis in finance problems.

 The main aim of the paper is to provide students with a course in financial and economic data analysis using statistical techniques based on the Microsoft Excel spreadsheet.
-This paper is designed to prepare students to develop the skills of the students such as critical thinking, information literacy, research and self-motivation of analysing the information by using regression and time series models.
+This paper is designed to prepare students to develop skills such as critical thinking, information literacy, research and self-motivation for analysing the information by using regression and time series models.
 This paper focuses on solving a variety of practical problems using computer spreadsheets.

 |Paper title||Financial Data Analysis|